 Dip bread cubes into hot cheese by using special fondue forks.

-Serve with the same wine that you used for making the fondue.
+Serve with a glass of the same wine that you used for making the fondue.